arushssingh/AI-Lawyer-Using-RAG/README.md

 <img width="1359" height="726" alt="Screenshot (1742)" src="https://github.com/user-attachments/assets/db99446f-d2c4-4125-b609-d821db4bb1ba" />

-GROQ API KEY has to be mentioned in a seperate ".env" File, I haven't Included it in the files as per GitHub Repository Rules.
+GEMINI API KEY has to be mentioned in a seperate ".env" File, I haven't Included it in the files as per GitHub Repository Rules.

 **Ensure that all dependencies are installed before running the scripts.**